 A bigger problem is that those columns of numbers ignore up to 80% of the problem, according to IBM.
-By unstructured data, we mean all those words, images, and video that can’t be categorized through statistical analysis.
+By unstructured data, we mean all those words, images, and videos that can’t be categorized through statistical analysis.
 Transforming this data into insights is currently one of the biggest data analysis problems out there, according to the IBM article linked above.

 Because they can’t analyze unstructured data, analysts tend to discount its value.
 Which is a huge mistake.
 Unstructured data gives us important information about how people think, feel, interact with products in their environment, interact with friends and family, how influencers bend their decisions.
 They also share their problems, challenges, and aspirations, providing insights into unmet needs that offer great opportunities for innovation.

 I have a friend working at Microsoft who found enough insights by analyzing criticisms of their recently introduced Surface computer, he was able to provide engineers with valuable guidance on improving the product within the first week after product release.
 That enabled Microsoft to speed an improved product to market and led to its dominance in the new market of tablet/laptops.

 Keys to analytics #5: Constant monitoring